SuzanneNL/star-trail-photography/testing.md

 ```
 This resolved the issue.

-**10: Being directed to the wrong page after editing an image**<br>
+**10: Being redirected to the wrong page after editing an image**<br>
 There is not only a delete button under each image, there is also an edit button.
 The same issue presented itself:
-When a user is in the gallery and edits an image from there, he is directed back to the gallery (that has been refreshed, and now shows the updated image).
-However, when the user was on his profile and he edited an image, he was then directed to the gallery instead of his profile page.
+When a user is in the gallery and edits an image from there, he is redirected back to the gallery (that has been refreshed, and now shows the updated image).
+However, when the user was on his profile and he edited an image, he was then redirected to the gallery instead of his profile page.
 I thought that the redirecting issue could be solved in the exact same way as I had for the delete function.
 The code worked just fine with a simple route, in the Delete Image function.
 So I wrote the following code:
 ```python
 @app.route("/edit_image/<image_id>", methods=["GET", "POST"])